bytewax/bytewax/docs/articles/deployment/metrics.md

       - GF_SECURITY_ADMIN_PASSWORD=grafana
 ```

-Run:
+Run it:

 ```bash
 docker compose up
 ```

+If everything went right, you should be able to access Prometheus webui at `http://localhost:9090`.
-Now you can access `http://localhost:9090` and see the metrics for your dataflow in the prometheus
+From there you can see the metrics for your dataflow.
-web UI, or go to `http://localhost:3000` and work with your metrics in the graphana ui.
+Graphana exposes its WebUI at `http://localhost:3000`.
+You can login with the credentials provided in the docker-compose file,
+and query your metrics and create dashboards there.